Fruit Valley Neighborhood – Cadet and Swan Cleanup – Opportunity for Public Comment July 13 – August 11, 2023

 The Port of Vancouver is providing this update of our progress to cleanup groundwater contamination in the vicinity of the Fruit Valley Neighborhood.
 We have been working under the oversight of the Washington State Department of Ecology (Ecology) to cleanup groundwater contamination associated with the Cadet Manufacturing and former Swan Manufacturing Company (Swan) sites.
-Groundwater cleanup has been very successful, and the Port of Vancouver has submitted a draft plan for final cleanup of these sites located near the Fruit Valley Neighborhood.
+Groundwater cleanup has been very successful, and in 2024 the Port of Vancouver received Ecology approval to implement the final cleanup phase for these sites located near the Fruit Valley Neighborhood.
 The locations of these sites are shown below.

 Background Information